Kochi Metro

 Kochi Metro was lauded for its decision to employ Kudumbashree workers and also members of the transgender community.
 It is the world's first rapid transit system whose entire management operations are handled by women.
 The system is also involved in sustainable initiatives with the introduction of non-motorized transport corridors in the city, installation of solar panels for power and vertical garden on every sixth metro pillar.
+Every Kochi Metro station is designed on a specific theme around Kerala culture and geography.
 Apart from the regular tickets, it has also adopted a single card, single timetable and a singular command and control.
-This debit card along with the Kochi One Mobile App will allow passengers to access all modes of public transportation as well as be utilized for mercantile and internet transactions and will introduce the 'click and collect' feature in the near future where goods ordered online can be collected in the metro stations.
-Every Kochi Metro station is designed on a specific theme around Kerala culture and geography.
+This debit card along with the Kochi One Mobile App allow passengers to access all modes of public transportation.
+It can be also utilized for mercantile and internet transactions and will introduce the click and collect feature in the near future where goods ordered online can be collected in the metro stations.
+Google and Kochi Metro Rail Limited have announced a partnership to enhance digital ticketing options for metro users through Google Wallet.
+In October 2017, Kochi Metro was named the Best Urban Mobility Project in India by the Urban Development Ministry, as part of the Urban Mobility India (UMI) international conference hosted by the ministry every year.

-Planning
+History

 The government led by E.K.
 Nayanar ideated the project in 1999.
 The cabinet meeting held on 21 July 1999, of the then Left Democratic Front (Kerala) government, assigned Rail India Technological and Economic Services (RITES) for the feasibility study for a metro rapid transport system in Kochi.
 The techno-economic feasibility study for a Metro Rapid Transit System in Kochi was completed in 1999, which was begun in the same year, by Rail India Technological and Economic Services (RITES).
 The techno-feasibility study report was submitted to the state government in 1999.

 On 22 December 2004, the United Democratic Front Government led by Oommen Chandy assigned the Delhi Metro Rail Corporation (DMRC) the task of preparing the detailed project report (DPR) for the Kochi Metro rail project.
 It was expected to start by 2006 and complete by 2010.
 But the project was delayed because the Central Government expressed serious doubts about the economic viability of the project.
 In 2008 LDF Government under the Chief Minister V. S. Achuthanandan approved the Kochi Metro rail project in a cabinet meeting held on 2 January 2008 and sent to Central Government for ratification.